LucasWaelti/kalibr-wiki/Installation.md

     > tar xfvz kalibr.tar.gz

-1. Either you can run the tools directly from the cde-package folder **or** you can add this folder to the system path using:
+1. Either you can run the tools directly from the cde-package folder **or/and** it is possible to add the package folder to the system path using:

     > export PATH="**/cde/package/path**:$PATH"

+    to use the tools conveniently as it would be installed.

 ##B) Building from source
-The source build has been tested on Ubuntu 12.10 with ROS hydro.

-To build from source follow these steps:
+To build from source follow these steps (tested on Ubuntu 12.10 and ROS hydro):

 1. Install ROS hydro <br>
     see [ros.org](http://wiki.ros.org/ROS/Installation) for more information